k78ma/quartz/content/ML/Image Filter Bank.md

 A filter bank is a set of sets of filters, arranged as shown in the diagram below:
 ![[Image Filter Bank.png|552]]

-All filters are applied to the image (see [[2D Convolution Operation]]).
+All filters are applied to the image (see [[2D Convolution Example]]).
 If there are $k$ filters, the result is $k$ images, which are called channels.
 These are then "stacked" to form a cube of data, indexed by (row, column, index).
 The next set of filters will then be three-dimensional; each one is applied to a sub-range of the row and column indices of the image and to all of the channels.
 These 3D chunks of data are called [[Tensor|tensors]].

 A more concrete (but still simple) example with an $6 \times 6$ image
 - $f_{1}$ "looks for" 3 vertical pixels in a row